DavidMcDonald1993/mim/README.md

  - data/: some useful data files.
     * class_to_sector.{csv,json}: map from UK class (SIC code) to group, division and sector.
-    * Manufacturing_SIC_codes.{csv,xlsx}: list of SIC codes in the manufacturing sector (Section c: http://resources.companieshouse.gov.uk/sic/).
+    * Manufacturing_SIC_codes.{csv,xlsx}: list of SIC codes in the manufacturing sector (Section C: http://resources.companieshouse.gov.uk/sic/).
     * SIC_hierarchy.json: hierarchy of sector>division>group>class extracted from file data/sic2007summaryofstructurtcm6.csv.
-    * SIC_codes_present_in_hierarchy.txt: list of SIC codes that exist in the class->sector hierarchy.
+    * SIC_codes_present_in_hierarchy.txt: list of SIC codes that exist in the class->sector hierarchy described in SIC_hierarchy.json.

  - graph/: all the code for populating a running ArangoDB instance using .csv files.
     * get_data_for_graph: a batch of queries to pull the relevant data from the MIM datbase into .csv files.